Adeizah/Oil-Facility-Accidents/README.md

 - Costs by location, cause, and facility
 - Spill details, injuries, fatalities, and more

-📷 Here are the three main pages from the interactive Power BI dashboard I built for the project:
+📷 Here are the three pages from the interactive Power BI dashboard I built for the project:

 ### 🔍 Incident Occurence Page
 ![Incident Overview](/Power-BI-dashboard/images/First_page_pic.jpg)